Engineering Economics 1

 Course Description

 Definitions and basic terms of economics and microeconomics.
 The Production Possibilities Curve.
 Demand and Supply models.
 Equilibrium.
 Demand and Supply shifts.
+Externalities, public goods.
 The elasticity of supply and demand.
 Markets.
 Utility maximization.
 Consumer behavior.
 Production and costs.
 Market structures: monopoly, perfect competition, monopolistic competition, oligopoly, game theory.
 The assessment of investment projects The risk and uncertainty.
+Planning a career in the real sector.

 Study Programmes